How to Use the getDataSource() API in SAP Analytics Designer

 In the example below, all variables names of a data source are printed to the browser console:

-30. removeVariableValue()– The value of the variable of a variable of a data source is removed.
+32. removeVariableValue()– Removes the value of a variable from a data source.
 Variable name is a Mandatory parameter.

 If the variable supports single variable values, you can set a variable value as follows: